benckx/chimp-utils/README.md

 It is designed for periodic actions that don't need to run as often as tpf updates (with can easily be in the 200 Hz range), in order to create timers-liked behavior within the main engine thread.

-It can be used for example to trigger a refresh on the UI, update game state or implement cycle-based game entities (e.g. a machine that outputs a product every 1 sec. in a Factorio-like game).
+It can be used for example to trigger a refresh of the UI, update scene based on game state changes or implement cycle-based game entities (e.g. a machine that outputs a product every 1 sec. in a Factorio-like game).

 ### Example: Run something every 2 seconds: